Must read: Ensure your wallet address is correctly entered!

 - Note that every wallet address is a unique code.
 As transactions are typically irreversible, always check that your receiving wallet address is entered accurately.

 Now that your Huobi account is funded, click on the “Exchange” button on the top menu.
-On the left hand sidebar, you will see a search box next to “Markets”.
-Search for “ZIL” and then depending on your deposited currency, select BTC or ETH.
+On the left-hand sidebar, you’ll see a search box next to “Markets.”
+Search for “ZIL” and then, depending on your deposited currency, select BTC or ETH.

 To access the trading screen, click on the row that displays ZIL.
-Scroll down below the chart and you will see two trading boxes.
-Firstly, ensure that the “Market Order” button is selected as this will execute your trade at the current market price.
-Next, enter the amount of ZIL tokens you want to buy, ensuring that you are using the box above the green “Buy” button.
+Scroll down below the chart and you’ll see two trading boxes.
+First, ensure that the “Market Order” button is selected, as this will execute your trade at the current market price.
+Next, enter the amount of ZIL tokens you want to buy, ensuring that you’re using the box above the green “Buy” button.

 If you want to sell your ZIL tokens, the process is similar to buying in the above example.
-However, if you are using Huobi, please ensure that you use the “Sell ZIL” trading box instead, which is above the red button.
+However, if you’re using Huobi, please ensure that you use the “Sell ZIL” trading box instead that’s above the red button.

 In response to this, the Zilliqa platform was built to handle significant throughput, or data processing, without compromising on network efficiency.
 The team behind Zilliqa claims to have resolved this issue through implementing a model known as sharding.